Racine Unified changes graduation plan to drive-through only; Waterford, Union Grove plan events this weekend

 He hopes that the public will be out to recognize the graduates in a safe way and while practicing social distancing.
 Mollerskov said he originally planned for the parade to end with students driving through the school parking lot and picking up their diplomas from the School Board, but families and students did not like that plan.

-Currently, Union Grove plans for an outdoor ceremony on its football field at 6 p.m.
+Currently, Union Grove is planning for an outdoor ceremony on its football field at 6 p.m.
 Aug.
 6, with a rain date of 6 p.m.
 Aug.
 7. Mollerskov said that plan is contingent on approval from the Central Racine County Health Department.

 If the Health Department nixes an outdoor gathering with graduates and family members in attendance, the district plans for an indoor ceremony with only graduates and the School Board present, to be livestreamed for families.
 If that is not approved the entire ceremony will be virtual.
 All speeches have already been recorded in the case that the ceremony would need to be virtual.

 At 7 p.m.
-June 5, BASD will host a virtual commencement ceremony that will be broadcast on Facebook and YouTube.
-This is the originally scheduled time and date for the school's graduation ceremony.
+June 5, Burlington High plans to host a virtual commencement ceremony that will be broadcast on Facebook and YouTube.
+This is the originally scheduled time and date for the school’s graduation ceremony.

 Prior to the virtual ceremony on June 5, students will be given an appointment to drive up to an outdoor stage.
 The student’s name will be announced, the student will be handed a diploma and a professional photo will be taken.
 Family members can take photos from their vehicles.

-All BASD seniors have been invited to create a short video of themselves moving their tassels and tossing their caps, which will be compiled for the end of the virtual graduation video.
+All Burlington High seniors have been invited to create a short video of themselves moving their tassels and tossing their caps, which will be compiled for the end of the virtual graduation video.

 Students have been asked to set aside July 16 for a potential in-person celebration.